Addressing Common, Age-Related Medical Concerns

 Often, older adults face more than one health issue, and it can become a challenge to effectively treat all the conditions.

 - Make sure you get all the information you need to help treat yourself or your loved one.

 - Keep lines of communication open with healthcare providers.

 - Work with your medical professional to find a treatment plan that works for you and your lifestyle.

 Take good care of yourself and other seniors close to you, and seek medical advice regularly – immediately if you have any pressing concerns.

 For older adults experiencing escalating and difficult-to-manage health issues, daily assistance and skilled, compassionate care may benefit your quality of life immensely.
 SALMON Health and Retirement offers many levels of service in their full “continuum of care” and is here if you need us.
-Call us toll-free at (800) 446-8060 if you have any questions.
+Contact us here if you have any questions.

 Organizations such as SALMON Health and Retirement are ready and able to offer assistance so your loved one can have their best life possible, even as their needs increase.
 SALMON Health and Retirement provides a full spectrum of senior living choices and helps support your caregiving efforts.